Fiona-1981/js-swim-selector/README.md

 How is such a simple calculation such a mind stretcher? 😂

 I will be adding more and more races and distances over the coming weeks, but\
-I am starting with the breastroke, becuase it's the best, obviously!
+I am starting with the breastroke, because it's the best, obviously!

 Update 28/06/2023:\
 This is growing into a monster of possibilities.